tatimrth/Carrousel-scroll/README.md

 ## Use

 * Download the folder
-* Open a Command Prompt or Terminal, and go to the folder
+* Open a Command Prompt or Terminal, and go to the folder "carrousel_test"
 * Tap the following command: npm run start
 * Open a web browser and go to localhost:3000